 At the core of California’s approach to AI in employment is a commitment to fairness, transparency, and accountability.

-That’s especially clear in new rules approved by the Civil Rights Council, requiring employers to examine the potential for discrimination when using automated decision-making systems (ADS).
+That’s especially clear in the Civil Rights Department (CRD) regulations that took effect in October 2025.
+These rules require employers to examine the potential for discrimination when using automated decision-making systems (ADS).

-These regulations, which potentially take effect in July 2025, mandate that both employers and third-party vendors test their AI tools for bias and retain four years of documentation for things like:
+These mandates require both employers and third-party vendors to test their AI tools for bias and retain four years of documentation for:

 The goal?
 Keep tech from repeating the same old human mistakes and make sure discrimination doesn’t get an algorithmic makeover.